marwanhawari/pyinterview/README.md

 [![GitHub](https://img.shields.io/github/license/marwanhawari/pyinterview?color=blue)](LICENSE)

 # Description
 This library contains useful data structures and algorithms that are commonly used in coding interviews.
+The goal of this project is to provide modules that can actually be used to solve interviewing problems.
+This project is NOT a code dump of solutions to interview problems.
+For convenience, the classes and functions were designed to be compatible with LeetCode.

 # Installation
+The `pyinterview` package can be installed directly using `pip`.
 ```
 pip install pyinterview
 ```

 # Usage
 Users can import common data structures and algorithms from several different modules.
+For example:
-For example, if we want to construct a binary tree, we can import the `TreeNode` class from the `trees` module:
+* To manually construct a binary tree, import the `TreeNode` class from the `trees` module:
 ```python
 from pyinterview.trees import TreeNode